larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ### IETF Working Groups

-The management and moderation of participation channels associated with various IETF groups, including their mailing lists, chat channels and in-person, remote, or interim meetings remains primarily a task of the relevant group's management, such as WG chairs.
-However, moderators are available for consultation and assistance should issues arise, and they MAY proactively confer with the group management over potential patterns of behavior.
-Group participants MAY and chairs MUST alert the moderators to problematic behavior that rises to the level that some action is needed.
-Similarly, when moderators observe or are alerted to problematic behavior on such channels, they MUST consult with the group's management to jointly determine an appropriate response.
+The management and moderation of participation channels associated with various IETF working groups, including their mailing lists, chat channels and in-person, remote, or interim meetings remains primarily a task of the relevant group's management, such as WG chairs.
+Group participants MAY and chairs
+MUST alert the moderators to problematic behavior that rises to the level that some action is needed.

-Moderators may take actions against someone in a working group setting, but they MUST immediately inform management of relevant groups, including WG chairs and area directors, when they do so.
+Moderators MAY take actions against someone in a working group setting, but they MUST immediately inform management of relevant groups, including WG chairs and area directors, when they do so.

-If working group management and moderators have a disagreement about how to proceed in any given circumstance, before any further action is taken, the matter should be taken up with the responsible area director(s) for resolution, and, when more than one area is involved, with the IESG.
+If working group management and moderators have a disagreement about how to proceed in any given circumstance, before any further action is taken, the matter SHALL be taken up with the responsible area director(s) for resolution, and, when more than one area is involved, with the IESG.